Discovering a 42-mile Urban Hike Through Denver on Trails

 Or this one.

-I blogged each night about the miles I covered that day, and each blog breaks down each mile.
-When video is available, I include it within the blog at the appropriate mile.
-There are some miles missing (human error!), which I hope to re-capture in the future.
+Chris blogged each night about the miles covered that day, and each blog breaks down each mile.
+There are some miles missing due to human error! and the mileage is a little off in the videos.

 What You Need to Know About the 9 Creeks Loop

-A Giant Thank You to My Sponsors and My Readers
+A Giant Thank You to Sponsors and Readers

 This journey had company.
-Thank you to my sponsors, Wallaroo Hats who provided gorgeous hats for me to give away, Forest City who provided the GoPro to record the journey, High Line Canal Conservancy who underwrote some expenses, and Walk2Connect my business partner co-op and team of mentors who supported me the entire way.
+Thank you to the sponsors, Wallaroo Hats who provided gorgeous hats for me to give away, Forest City who provided the GoPro to record the journey, High Line Canal Conservancy who underwrote some expenses, and Walk2Connect Chris’s business partner co-op and team of mentors who supported me the entire way.

 A Double Thank You